duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 - Could it arrive at the right place with the right angle?
 - Was it stable?
-- How many steps it was required to get to the target?
+- How many steps are required to get to the target?
 - How far the calculated POSE is from the truth?

 <p>&nbsp;</p>